Buyer note: confirm assumptions before quoting

 | **Process Control** | Statistical Process Control (SPC) with real-time monitoring | Inspection-based (detect defects, not prevent) |

-| **Corrective Action Response** | 8D reports within 48 hours, root cause analysis | Slow or defensive responses |
+| **Corrective Action Response** | 8D or corrective-action process defined by customer requirement | Slow or defensive responses |

 | **Audit Transparency** | Annual third-party audits + customer audits welcomed | Limited audit trail; resistance to scrutiny |